AMAZON JUNGLE, ECUADOR, 2002

 Monkeys peered at us as we winded our way deeper into their world.
 As we came to a clearing, a hunter raised his blowgun and drew a thin arrow from his belt.
 His senses were focused on a howler monkey perched in a tree.
 He raised the gun to his lips and blew.
 One hundred feet overhead, the monkey floundered and fell as the curare poison on the arrow tip took effect.
 Curare is a muscle-paralyzing substance that kills tree-borne animals without poisoning the meat; it causes them to relax their grip and fall to the ground.
 The hunter slung the monkey over his shoulder like a handbag and we moved on.

-The Huaorani's senses are attuned to the natural world.
+The Huaoranis' senses are attuned to the natural world.
 They can identify animals hidden in the forest simply by their smell.
-They can call them, even talk to them.
-They have no fear of anything in the jungle and are able to navigate through its vast labyrinth by their senses alone.
-My senses, on the other hand, were slow and I felt intimidated by the sheer immensity of the forest.
+They can call them, even communicate with them.
+They have no fear of anything in the jungle, and are able to navigate through its vast labyrinth by their senses alone.
+My senses, on the other hand, were slow, and I felt intimidated by the sheer immensity of the forest.
 On several occasions, I stood frozen, unable to react in this unpredictable environment; my heart raced as thoughts of never finding my way out overwhelmed me.
 There was something viscerally terrifying about being in the jungle alone.

 The leader of our party, the high-shaman named Malku, had ingested the sacred Ayahuasca drug extracted from the Banisteriopsis vine, which gave him the power to blend into the jungle.
 He was immersed in a deep trance, apparently believing he was being guided by the spirit of a jaguar.
 His movements and instincts were so nimble and spontaneous that he must have appeared invisible to his prey.
-When moved there was no sound.
+When he moved, there was no sound.
 He darted from tree to tree, yet I didn't even notice him.
 The times when I lost sight of him, I panicked.
-I would catch him from my peripheral vision but by the time my eye focused on the spot he had been, he vanished.
+I would catch him in the corner of one eye, but by the time my eye focused on his spot, he had vanished.

 When we returned to the village, the hunters greeted members of their family with a warm embrace.
 For the next several hours, families gathered to prepare a feast and to gorge.
 Gratification was immediate, and the fruits of their labor were enjoyed quickly.
 Afterwards, everyone congregated around a fire, some squatting on the ground, others lying in low-slung hammocks.
 People were happy here, unburdened by any unnecessary complications, content with the bare necessities of existence.
 I often heard laughter as the tribespeople joked and prodded each other.
 Life was good.
 Life was simple.
 I realized that what looked at first like "primitive life" was actually a masterly adaptation to the environment.